yeekian/tp/docs/UserGuide.md

   - `MATRIC_NUMBER`: The unique identifier of the student.
 It should start with "A", followed by 7 digits, and end with an uppercase letter (e.g., A1234567X)
   - `COMPONENT`: The name of the grading component.
 Note that component name is case-insensitive, *i.e* `Test` is the same as `test`.
     Moreover, whitespace after the component string is trimmed.
   - `SCORE`: The score to be recorded.
+Must be a numerical value that will be interpreted as a `double`.
 Note that score cannot exceed the max score of the component.

 - **Example**:
   - `add_grade i/A1234567X c/Quiz 1 s/45` adds the grade of Quiz 1 for the student with the matric number of A1234567X with a score of 45.